The Basics of Industrial Parts Cleaning

 Successful parts cleaning depends on four inseparable variables referred to as TACT: time, action/impingement, chemical/concentration, and temperature.

 Virtually all water-based cleaning applications implement these four variables, whether washing machined metal parts or your car or dishes at home.
 In fact, changing any of these factors will increase or decrease the effectiveness of the process.

-The amount of time the cleaning agent works on soils is crucial for efficient cleaning.
+The amount of time the cleaning agent works on soiled parts is crucial for efficient washing.
 If residue is not exposed long enough to the wash cycle, then soil removal may become more difficult.
 Additionally, the time allotted for rinse stages is equally as important as wash stages.
 Rinse cycles remove any detergent and possible soil left remaining.
 If a rinse cycle is not long enough, detergent residue may be left behind.

 Action is the type of cleaning method utilized.
 In spray washers, spray impingement is the pressure and volume of the spray.
 The distance from the spray jet/nozzle to the part is also an essential factor.
 The closer the nozzle is to the part, the stronger the spray impingement.
 Also, ultrasonic cleaning increases impingement in immersion systems.

 Chemical and Concentration

 Chemicals and concentrations are selected to remove a specific contaminant from a part without harming the material.

 Cleaning efficacy increases as the water temperature increases until the chemical solution reaches its maximum operating temperature.